How Trauma and OCD are Related

 Therapy for trauma related OCD

 Ocd is treatment is best with Exposure and response prevention(ERP).
 ERP where an individual is gradually exposed to situations, images or thoughts that make them anxious.
-When in OCD therpay over time the individual learns 2 things: that they are able to handle the situation and even if the thing they feared happened they learn that they were able to tolerate it.
+When in OCD therapy over time the individual learns 2 things: that they are able to handle the situation and even if the thing they feared happened they learn that they were able to tolerate it.
 If OCD is trauma related then you may need a different type of therapy or we may need to carefully choose which problem to treat first.
 This is why working with a therapist who has been trained in the treatment of OCD and trained to treat trauma is so important if you are struggling with both of these conditions.

 How to get OCD treatment and trauma therapy in San Diego